alteryx/gh-action-ci/README.md

 A GitHub Action integrated with the GitHub and CircleCI API.

+#### Testing & Development

+We are no longer testing the integration with CircleCI.

 ## Usage

 This GitHub Action provides tasks that interface with the GitHub and CircleCI API.
 You can use these tasks to build workflows.
 In a workflow step, the task parameter must reference the task name, followed by any parameters.